 Have you ever tried to switch on your car’s engine, only to find that mysterious ‘check engine’ light as the result?

 Your first instinct would be trying to connect the ECU (Engine Control Unit), only to have it fail – and the manual tells you to take the car for servicing.
-Yes, not the most reassuring statement you have ever seen.
+No, not the most reassuring statement you have ever seen.

-This raises the question of how you can begin reading fault codes from your engine, without the hassler cost of taking it for servicing and having someone else do it for you.
-That is where the ELM327 Bluetooth pin code comes in, so read on to find out more information about it.
+This raises the question of how you can begin reading fault codes from your engine, without the cost of taking it for servicing and having someone else do it for you.
+That is where the ELM327 bluetooth pin code comes in, so read on to find out more information about it.

 When you are in the process of looking for a great adapter for your car system, the information may confuse you.
 However, with sufficient knowledge of how your car system works, you will be able to avoid costly mistakes.

 The car needs to register and inform you of any issues it has within the system, and it does so through the OBD or Onboard Diagnostics.
 These issues may include heavy emissions, low fuel, and low economy.

 First introduced in 1987 as the OBD-I, this was meant to standardize the diagnostics in cars.
 The OBD-II came after 1996.

 The OBD-II uses a complex system to connect a wide range of systems in your engine and operates at an average of 500 kbps.
 It can access a wide range of information because of this, such as the oil temperature, vehicle speed, and engine rpm, as well as many others.